 Paper Towel Alternatives

 At this point, we really don’t use paper towels at all.
 In fact, I don’t think we’ve bought a new roll since we moved to Sacramento three years ago!
 While I’ve occasionally reached for the few remaining in our cabinet, we’re largely free of them.

-Paper Towel Alternative - Setting the Table
+Paper Towel Alternatives - Setting the Table

+Paper Towel Alternatives